Dwolla/dwolla-v2-node/README.md

 ## Making Requests

-Once you've created a `Client`, you can make low-level HTTP requests.
-High-level abstraction is planned for this SDK but not currently ready, at the time of writing.
+Once you've created a `Client`, currently, you can make low-level HTTP requests.
+High-level abstraction is planned for this SDK; however, at the time of writing, it has not been completed.

 ### Low-level Requests